axolotlsAxolotl Filtration Guide: Filter Type Selection, Flow Control, Sizing, Media Management, and...

 How often should I clean my sponge filter?

 Clean the sponge every 2 to 4 weeks, or when you notice reduced bubble output indicating the sponge is clogged.
 Squeeze the sponge gently in a bucket of old tank water.
 Do not wring it aggressively or rinse it under tap water.
 The goal is to remove accumulated debris while preserving the bacterial colony on the foam.
+The sponge will discolor over time as bacteria establish, which is normal and desirable.
+A clean-looking sponge is a poorly-colonized sponge.

 Can I use two different filter types together?